adamm13/lockdown/README.md

 !["Title"](https://github.com/adamm13/lockdown/blob/master/src/assets/menu-images/menuname.png)

-Lockdown is a 2D topdown game where zombies have taken over.
+- A 2D topdown game where zombies have taken over.
 You must collect enough samples to eradicate the virus to save the world.

 ## Motivation